-The Group's credit risk primarily arises from cash and cash equivalents, short-term investments, prepayments and other current assets, accounts receivable and amount due from related parties.
+The Group's credit risk primarily arises from cash and cash equivalents, short-term investments, prepayments and other current assets, accounts receivable, amount due from related parties and loans due from third parties.
 The carrying amounts of these financial instruments represent the maximum amount of loss due to credit risk.

-The Group expects that there is no significant credit risk associated with the cash and cash equivalents, restricted cash and shortterm investments which are held by reputable financial institutions.
+The Group expects that there is no significant credit risk associated with the cash and cash equivalents, restricted cash and short-term investments which are held by reputable financial institutions.
 The Group believes that it is not exposed to unusual risks as these financial institutions have high credit quality.